Assistance dog Ginny suffered severe poisoning due to toxic chemicals found in artificial sweeteners

 “It’s fairly straightforward to treat a drop in blood sugar levels as glucose can be given via an intravenous drip.
 But without quick treatment, seizures and death can occur.”

-The Vets Now clinic in Hemel Hempstead — where Ginny received treatment — was recently rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.
+Four of the five have recently been rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.

 All of Vets Now’s out-of-hours clinics and 24/7 hospitals have a vet and vet nurse on site at all times.